-- the program with the same study period length is fully offered on site (at the institution itself).
+- The academic or career training program with the same study period length is offered and delivered at 100 percent course load on site; or

-- students will earn academic credits for 100 percent of an undergraduate program if the program is recognized as equivalent at another designated institution listed in the B.C.
-Transfer Guide or other acceptable joint agreements from other jurisdictions.
+- A student will earn academic credits for 100 percent of the program at the undergraduate level for a program that is recognized as equivalent at another designated institution listed in the B.C.
+Transfer Guide, Alberta’s transfer guide or other comparable articulation agreements from other jurisdictions.

 My program is not already approved

 This must be completed by the financial aid officer at your school and returned to StudentAid BC for you to be considered for SABC funding.